 According to FERPA, the College may disclose certain information and records without obtaining a student's consent.
 One such exception to a student's right to consent is disclosure to other College officials who have been determined to have a legitimate educational interest in the information.
 A College official is a person employed by the College in an administrative, supervisory, academic, research or support staff position; a person or company with whom the College has contracted (such as an attorney, auditor or collection agent); or a person serving on an official committee, such as a disciplinary or grievance committee, or assisting another College official in performing his/her duties.
-A College official has a legitimate educational

-Interest if the official needs to review an education record in order to perform his/her official duties.
+A College official has a legitimate educational interest if the official needs to review an education record in order to perform his/her official duties.
 Upon request, the College may also disclose education records without the student's consent to officials of another school in which a student seeks or intends to enroll.
 In addition, directory information may be disclosed without a student's consent unless the student has advised the Admission Office in writing that he/she wishes to restrict access to this information within five days after the first day of class each quarter.
 "Directory Information" includes the student's name, address, telephone number (s), email address (es), date and place of birth, major field of study, participation in officially recognized activities, dates of attendance, enrollment status, degrees and awards received and the most recent previous educational agency or institution attended by the student.
-The College also reserves the right to disclose financial aid-related and payment-related information to a parent of a dependent student without the student's consent, provided that the parent is named on and included his/her information on the student's Free Application for Federal Student Aid (FAFSA).
+The College also reserves the right to disclose financial aid-related and payment-related information to a parent of a dependent student without the student's consent, provided that the parent is named on and included his/ her information on the student's Free Application for Federal Student Aid (FAFSA).
 Under these circumstances, the parental information from the FAFSA will be used to verify the identity of the parent.

 At Regional Center for Border Health, Inc., the Campus Director is the individual in charge of ensuring and overseeing that all administrative offices and academic programs are in compliance with Regional Center for Border Health, Inc./ College of Health Careers Education's privacy and confidentiality policies.
 Students with complaints regarding any academic or administrative violation of these policies should contact the Admission's Office to make a written complaint.

 The Admission's Office will forward the complaint to the Campus Director who, within two weeks, will notify the student in writing about the action taken.
-Students have the right to file complaints with the U.S. Department of Education concerning the College's alleged failure to comply with FERPA.
-The name and address of the office that administers FERPA is Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, S.W., Washington, DC 20202.